Will My Child Lose Their

 Residential modifications, either interior (if the person works from the home), or exterior (modifications to enable access to public throughways or transportation)

 Routine drugs or medical services to ameliorate disability;

-Diagnostic procedures related to evaluation, control, or treatment
+- Diagnostic procedures related to evaluation, control, or treatment of disabling condition;

 Blind Work Expense (BWE)